zachafs/alx-low_level_programming/0x09-static_libraries/README.md

 General
+What is a static library,
+0. A library is not a luxury but one of the necessities of life](libmy.a)

+Create the static library libmy.a containing all the functions listed below:

+If you haven’t coded all of the above functions create empty ones with the right prototype.
+Don’t forget to push your main.h file to your repository.
+It should at least contain all the prototypes of the above functions.

-What is a static library, how does it work, how to create one, and how to use it Basic usage of ar, ranlib, nm
+how does it work, how to create one, and how to use it
+1. Without libraries what have we?
+We have no past and no future](create_static_lib.sh)

+Basic usage of ar, ranlib, nm